JaroslawHryszko/skynet-safe/README.md

 python run_daemon.py status
 ```

+#### Production Deployment with systemd

-Alternatively, you can use the included systemd service file for production environments:
+For long-term production deployments, you can use the included systemd service file:

 ```bash
 # Install the service